arthur5120/real-time-chat-app/--todo-list.md

 # Inactive status updating unnecessarily.
 [DONE]
 # Typing status not updating when sending the message.
 # Find a way to update all the lists.
+# Message failing when confirming while editing it.

 // Done yesterday

-Update typing status to false after sending a message to prevent it from freezing on the other end due to the socket disconnecting.
-Reduce typing status update delay to increase responsiveness.
+Implement user list update on callback function when receiving list events.

 // Done today

-Implement user list update on callback function when receiving list events.
+Implement function to check if the user lists are valid when sending and receiving messages, preventing them from updating unnecessarily.